Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Choose silence sometimes, especially during slow, grounding tasks
+Choose true quiet during slow, grounding tasks

 ✧ Touch: Tactile Glimmers